Lyra: Stars

 In contrast to Zeta and Epsilon Lyrae, Delta Lyrae is an optical double, with the two stars simply lying along the same line of sight east of Zeta.
 The brighter and closer of the two, Delta2 Lyrae, is a 4th-magnitude red bright giant that varies semiregularly by around 0.2 magnitudes with a dominant period of 79 days, while the fainter Delta1 Lyrae is a spectroscopic binary consisting of a B-type primary and an unknown secondary.
 Both systems, however, have very similar radial velocities, and are the two brightest members of a sparse open cluster known as the Delta Lyrae cluster.

-South of Delta is Gamma Lyrae, a blue giant and the second-brightest star in the constellation.
+South of Delta is Sulafat (Gamma Lyrae), a blue giant and the second-brightest star in the constellation.
 Around 190 parsecs distant, it has been referred to as a "superficially normal" star.

-The final star forming the lyre's figure is Beta Lyrae, also a binary composed of a blue bright giant and an early B-type star.
+The final star forming the lyre's figure is Sheliak (Beta Lyrae), also a binary composed of a blue bright giant and an early B-type star.
 In this case, the stars are so close together that the larger giant is overflowing its Roche lobe and transferring material to the secondary, forming a semidetached system.
 The secondary, originally the less massive of the two, has accreted so much mass that it is now substantially more massive, albeit smaller, than the primary, and is surrounded by a thick accretion disk.
 The plane of the orbit is aligned with Earth and the system thus shows eclipses, dropping nearly a full magnitude from its 3rd-magnitude baseline every 13 days, although its period is increasing by around 19 seconds per year.
 It is the prototype of the Beta Lyrae variables, eclipsing semidetached binaries of early spectral types in which there are no exact onsets of eclipses, but rather continuous changes in brightness.

 Another easy-to-spot variable is the bright R Lyrae, north of the main asterism.
 Also known as 13 Lyrae, it is a 4th-magnitude red giant semiregular variable that varies by several tenths of a magnitude.
 Its periodicity is complex, with several different periods of varying lengths, most notably one of 46 days and one of 64 days.
 Even further north is FL Lyrae, a much fainter 9th-magnitude Algol variable that drops by half a magnitude every 2.18 days during the primary eclipse.
 Both components are main-sequence stars, the primary being late F-type and the secondary late G-type.
 The system was one of the first main-sequence eclipsing binaries containing G-type star to have its properties known as well as the better-studied early-type eclipsing binaries.